MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-ai.md

 ## AITranslate

-Translate text from another language.
+Translates text from another language.
 For example, this function translates a customer email or product review.
 The source language doesn't need to be specified, and is automatically detected.

 For more information about languages supported for the source and target language, see [Translator language support—Translation](/azure/ai-services/translator/language-support) and review the list of supported languages under the **Auto Language Detection** column.